April 25-26: Dakota Conference

-Eighty presenters from 15 states will gather to present papers and participate in panel discussions for the 45th annual Dakota Conference on Northern Plains History, Literature, Art and Archaeology, set for April 26-27 at the Center for Western Studies.
-The Conference will focus on Spanish exploration of, and Hispanic/Latino immigration to, the Northern Plains.
+Eighty presenters from 15 states will gather to present papers and participate in panel discussions for the 46th annual Dakota Conference on Northern Plains History, Literature, Art and Archaeology, set for April 25-26 at the Center for Western Studies.
+With the international centennial of World War I approaching in August 2014, the Center for Western Studies will observe this momentous event by dedicating the 2014 Dakota Conference to the theme of The Great War and the Northern Plains.

-Full event registration is $100 and includes the Friday-Saturday panel discussions ($55) and lunch and dinner on Friday and lunch on Saturday ($45).
+Full event registration is $90 and includes the Registration ($45 for Friday-Saturday) and Meal Package ($45 for Friday lunch and dinner and Saturday lunch).
+After Friday, April 18, the Registration and Meal Package will be $50 each.
 Registration is free for full-time undergraduate students of any college or university and faculty and staff of Augustana College.
-Download the registration form.
+For lodging information, visit www.augie.edu/lodging.

 The Dakota Conference is supported in part by a grant from the National Endowment for the Humanities.